top of page

 Supporting Faculty in Creating DEIA-Focused OER Using Backward Design

 My work as an OER Instructional Designer for Social Justice includes guiding faculty training, workshops, project management, and co-authoring a faculty handbook for faculty teams from four institutions designing Open Education Resources that are DEIA-centered, accessible, interactive, and instructionally aligned.
 Such a deeply layered goal and carefully planned process calls for lots of research as we go.
 My colleagues and I are working hard to not just do the work but also research as we do it, sharing our wins and gaps, so we all learn together.
-Coming Fall 2025
+Coming Spring 2026

 TechTrends Analysis